Art 2025

 Ella Farris, “Paper Flowers”

-Inspired by the quirkness of surrealism and ironies of daily life, Tristen Hahn utilizes humorous quips accompanied by "childish" symbols to narrate a world that has been lost to time.
-The soft and approachable nature of his work encourages discovery and reflects an endearing nostalgia.
+Tristen Hahn utilizes humorous quips accompanied by "childish" symbols to narrate a world that has been lost to time.
+He was inspired by the quirkiness of surrealism and ironies of daily life.
+His works soft and approachable nature encourages discovery and reflects an endearing nostalgia.
 He aims to connect viewers of his work to the universally shared human experience that is childhood.